Film 'Satyaprem Ki Katha' continues to rock at the box office

-Karthik Aryan and Kiara Advani’s ‘Satya Prem Ki Katha’ is leaving its mark on the hearts of the audience along with the box office.
-With the audience’s love and positive word of mouth, the film has collected Rs 2 crore on Monday.
-This took its total to 68.06 crores in India and the film has crossed the 100 crores mark worldwide.
+Karthik Aryan and Kiara Advani’s film ‘Satyaprem Ki Katha’ is still getting a lot of love from the audience.
+It has maintained its strong presence at the box office in the third weekend as well.
+With the audience’s love and overwhelmingly positive response, the film did a business of 1.75 crores on Saturday, taking its total to 73.96 crores in India.
+With this, the film has emerged as the surprise hit of the year.

-The film, which took a stellar start with a collection of Rs 9.25 crore on Day 1, collected Rs 7 crore on Friday i.e. the second day.
-On the third day Saturday the film collected 10.10 crores, while on the fourth day Sunday the collection continued to rise with Rs 12.15 crores.
+The film which made a grand opening with a collection of 9.25 crores on the first day, collected 7 crores on Friday i.e. the second day, followed by a collection of 10.10 crores on the third day Saturday, followed by 12.15 crores on the fourth day Sunday.
+Its collection continued to grow.

-After this, on the fifth day, the film passed the Monday test by collecting Rs 4.21 crore, while on the sixth day i.e. Tuesday, the film collected Rs 4.05 crore.
+After this, on the fifth day, the film collected 4.21 crores and passed the Monday test.
+While on the sixth day i.e. Tuesday, the film collected 4.05 crores.
 At the same time, the film crossed the 50 crore mark on Wednesday i.e. on the 7th day with 3.45 crores.
-Due to this, the film collected 3 crores on 8th day Thursday, while on 9th day Friday, the film’s collection was 2.85 crores and on 10th day Saturday, the film collected Rs 4.75 crores.
+Due to this, on the eighth day on Thursday, the film collected 3 crores.
+While on the 9th day, the film’s collection on Friday stood at 2.85 crores and on the 10th day, Saturday, the film collected 4.75 crores.
 Along with this, there was a tremendous jump of 70 percent in the film’s earnings on Saturday.
-While entering the Sapur Hit Club, the film earned 5.25 crores on Sunday i.e. 11th day, taking the nett of the film to 66.06 crores in 11 days.
-Now on Monday, the film has collected two crores and with this the total earnings of 12 days have become 68.06 crores nett.
+On the other hand, while entering the Sapur Hit Club, the film earned 5.25 crores on Sunday i.e. 11th day, due to which the total earnings of the 11-day film has become 66.06 crores net.

 The film ‘Satyaprem Ki Katha’ also marks a major collaboration between NGE and Namah Pictures.
 Interestingly, Sajid Nadiadwala and Sharin Mantri Kedia along with Kishore Arora and director Sameer Vidwan have won National Awards for their respective feature films.
 ‘Satyaprem Ki Katha’ was released in theaters on 29 June 2023.